-Since this discussion is based solely around PPC data, I have segmented this report to show All Visits and Paid Traffic Visits.
+Since this discussion is based solely around PPC data, we have segmented this report to show All Visits and Paid Traffic Visits.

 What you see in this report is how many days a visit, both paid and unpaid, took to result in a transaction.
 Although it may seem somewhat irrelevant, this statistic is very important in answering a very large question:

 For this specific Analytics account, PPC is delivering an immediate impact on transactions.
-For all purchases made on the first day a user visits this ecommerce site, 20% of those purchases were produced via PPC.
-Think of this data in terms of 100 transactions were produced yesterday and 20 of those transactions were generated via PPC.
+For all purchases made on the first day a user visits this eCommerce site, 20% of those purchases were produced via PPC.

 As you can see, the Percentage of All Purchases decreases drastically after the first day for Paid Traffic visits.
-This is absolute, in your face evidence that PPC is delivering an immediate impact in regards to transactions for your Ecommerce site.
+This is absolute, in-your-face evidence that PPC is delivering an immediate impact on transactions for this eCommerce site…

 Now you’re probably asking why some PPC visits took nearly a year to produce a transaction.

-The graphic above is the same Google Analytics account and date range as displayed above.
-The only difference is that the report is no longer segmented into Paid Traffic but instead by All Visits, New Visitors and Returning Visitors.
+In this graphic, we use the same Analytics account and date range; the only difference is that the report is no longer segmented into Paid Traffic but instead by All Visits, New Visitors and Returning Visitors.

-Compare the graphic above to the first graphic displaying just Paid Traffic, and you get further evidence that PPC is resulting in brand awareness and increasing customer loyalty.
+Compare the two graphics, and you get further evidence that PPC is resulting in brand awareness and increasing customer loyalty.

-My question to Google is what about other types of conversions currently being tracked in Google Analytics?
-Why isn’t there a report displaying how many days it took to submit a contact form or download a file or whatever else an account may be tracking as a goal?
+Our question to Google is: What about other types of conversions currently being tracked in Google Analytics?
+Why isn’t there a report displaying how many days it took to submit a contact form, download a file, or anything else an account may be tracking as a goal?

 This type of report is too valuable to only apply to eCommerce sites.